DIPSAS/DockerFeed/Example/README.md

 ## Push & Pull `docker-compose` Artifacts
 1. `dockerf pull nginx --source source/`
    - Add `--output-folder` to specify a destination folder for pulling stack files with 'pull'.
-Default is ./stacks/.
+Default is ./output/.
+2. `dockerf module pull nginx_module --source source/`
+    - Add `--output-folder` to specify a destination folder for pulling module files with 'pull'.
+Default is ./output/.
-2. `dockerf push stacks/docker-compose.my_stack.*.yml`
+3. `dockerf push stacks/docker-compose.my_stack.*.yml`
    - It is possible to use wildcard signs (`*`) to find `docker-compose` artifacts to push to source feed.

 ## General Info